-NAS 410 Certification and Qualification of Nondestructive Test Personnel
+NAS-410 Certification and Qualification of Nondestructive Test Personnel

+2.5 DoD Contracts

-- 2.5 Department of Defense (DoD) Contracts-Unless otherwise specified, the issue of the documents that are DoD adopted are those listed in the issue of the DoDISS (Department of Defense Index of Specifications and Standards) cited in the solicitation. - 2.6 Order of Precedence-In the event of conflict between the text of this practice and the references cited herein, the text of this practice takes precedence.
+Unless otherwise specified, the issue of the documents that are DoD adopted are those listed in the issue of the DoDISS (Department of Defense Index of Specifications and Standards) cited in the solicitation.

+2.6 Order of Precedence

+In the event of conflict between the text of this practice and the references cited herein, the text of this practice takes precedence.